-- 1) Each project can be awarded funds for a period of time beginning July 1st and ending September 30th the following year.
+- Each project can be awarded funds for a period of time beginning July 1st and ending September 30th the following year.
 The Tydings Amendment can extend the grant period to 27 months by allowing unexpended funds as of September 30th to carry over.
 Funds are potentially available to LEAs/charter schools for 27 months, provided a timely project application is submitted each year. - 2) Program Administrators will notify the School Allotments Section of any LEA/charter school that has not submitted an application for funding by November 30th.
 After this notification, funds carried forward will be reduced from the LEA's/charter school's budget.

-3) Reallocation of current year funds: With the exception of eligible charters that are in their first year of operation, funding for the current year that is not allocated will be distributed to eligible LEAs/charter schools based on the current formula or program needs by February.
+3) Reallocation of current year funds: Funding for the current year that is not allocated will be distributed to eligible LEAs/charter schools based on the current formula or program needs by February.